DirkPersky/npm-dp_cookieconsent/README.md

 ### types
-the screenshots are basesd one the `plugin.tx_cookieconsent.settings.layout = dpextend`
+the screenshots are basesd one the `window.cookieconsent_options.layout = dpextend`

 | info                                 | opt-out                                 | opt-in                                 |
 | ------------------------------------ | --------------------------------------- | -------------------------------------- |